Thetford Mines

-The city is located in the Appalachian Mountains, 141 miles northeast of Montreal and 107 km south of Quebec City.
+The city is located in the Appalachian Mountains, 187 km east-northeast of Montreal and 79 km south of Quebec City.

 It is known mostly as the asbestos capital of Canada.

 History

 Before European colonization, the Abenaki inhabited the Thetford Mines region.

 A village was founded in 1876 after the discovery of large asbestos deposits in the area.
 The village incorporated as Kingsville (named after William King, an important mine owner) in 1892.
 A few years later, in 1905, Kingsville was renamed after the Township of Thetford in which it was founded, which was named after the town of Thetford in Norfolk, England.

 During the 20th century, Thetford Mines became a hub for one of the world's largest asbestos-producing regions.

 back then being called "Asbestos Capital of the World" and the "City of White Gold".
 In the boom times, there were seven mines operating in the area, employing 4,000 workers.